 In Australia, the Department of Foreign Affairs and Trade (DFAT) will authenticate notarised documents by certifying that the documents were notarised by a notary public.
-For example, DFAT retain a copy of our signature and seal so that when you submit our notarised documents to DFAT, they will authenticate that our notary public is a notary public.
+For example, DFAT retains a copy of our signature and seal so that when you submit our notarised documents to DFAT, they will authenticate that our notary public is a notary public.

 Once DFAT has authenticated the document, you must take that authenticated document to the relevant consulate or embassy before it can be sent to the intended destination country.